slowernews/wisdom-tldr/README.md

 <!--
-minimalism an essencialism - the value in less - the joy of missing out do you want short term popularity or long term respect permission to rethink weekly design session - think on longer term reactive to proactive life
+minimalism an essencialism - the value in less - the joy of missing out

+permission to rethink
+weekly design session - think on longer term reactive to proactive life